 Adelphi's University College offers innovative instructional programs that accommodate the needs of busy working adults and meet the highest standards of academic excellence.
 University College offers associate's, bachelor's, certificate and graduate levels of degree programs.
 The programs of study incorporate the latest in instructional technology and are designed to have an immediate impact on a student's life and career.
 Students receive personalized attention from dedicated faculty with extensive teaching experience and can select from a wide variety of highly relevant degree, certificate, and non-credit programs tailored to their needs.
-Courses are offered nights, weekends, online, in accelerated scheduling formats, and at Adelphi's three campus sites in Garden City, Hauppauge, and Manhattan to accommodate the busy scheduling needs of working adults.
+Courses are offered nights, weekends, online, in accelerated scheduling formats, to accommodate the busy scheduling needs of working adults.